 - your proposed quality control procedures

-- your proposed marketing literature for the tags
+- your proposed marketing literature including the name and type of tag

 The welfare assessment must fulfil the following requirements:

-At the end of the assessment, the vet will send you a report and will let you know if you can submit the tags for specification tests.
+At the end of the assessment, the vet will send you a welfare report.

 At your own cost, you must arrange for an ISO17025 -accredited laboratory to test the new tags against Publicly Available Specifications (PAS):